yehonatan768/Taki-Game/README.md

 - Graphics update

-# Installation & Run Instractions
+# Installation & Run Instructions
 Donwload all the files in the same directory

 To run the program follow the steps below